Master

 Starting from a background in theoretical physics, over the years she has worked on the subject in the broadest sense.
 Her areas of interest are Statistical Physics, Complex Systems (such as fracture mechanics, defects and dislocations), Acoustics, Simulations of Systems under Critical Conditions, Computational Biophysics (ion channels, membranes and interactions with antibiotics, force field, drug design), Multiscale Models, Continuum Dynamics, Elastic Metrics, Distortions, Nonlinear Elasticity.
 She is currently working on the structure of materials.

-Current role: fixed term researcher at Link Campus University; coordinator of the Bachelor's Degree Course in Safety Science.
+Current role: fixed-term researcher at LCU, she also was coordinator of the Degree Course in Safety Science.

 UX Researcher - CONFLUX - User Experience Research & Design